gostnort/q_and_a_generator/README.md

     -   **On first use**: Clicking this opens a file selection dialog.
 After you select a `.zip` file, a settings window appears where you can set the password, number of questions, and passing percentage.
     -   **On subsequent clicks**: If a quiz is already loaded, clicking this button will immediately re-generate a new set of questions from the same `.zip` file, using the same settings as before.
 -   **Submit Answers Button**: After you have made your selections for each question, click this button to grade the quiz.
 Your score will be displayed at the top, and you will see visual feedback on your answers.
+    -   If you have not answered all questions, a warning will appear asking if you want to continue without answering all questions.
 -   **Print Quiz Button**: Clicking this allows you to print the current quiz.
 This is useful for creating paper copies for offline use or for saving your results as a PDF.
 -   **Share Quiz Button**: Clicking this generates a standalone HTML file containing the current quiz.
 This file can be shared with others without requiring them to have the original ZIP file or any server setup.
 The shared quiz maintains all functionality including the ability to regenerate questions and submit answers.